FrankSzendzielarz/AlgorandVisualStudio/README.md

 On this page you will find Getting Started instructions for developers, and the Project Roadmap.

-Today: the current version is a pre-Alpha release aimed at garnering feedback, bugs, requirements and any other modifications to general direction.
+The current version is a pre-Alpha release aimed at garnering feedback, bugs, requirements and any other modifications to general direction.
+For this milestone deadline the focus has been on adding a broad range of functionality at the expense of testing rigour and tying up loose ends.
+Do expect bugs, breaking changes, and shifts in direction.
+The purpose here is to get rubber meeting the road early on so that things can change radically if need be.

 *DISCLAIMER: DO NOT USE THIS VERSION FOR PRODUCTION CODE.
 WE ARE NOT LIABLE FOR ANYTHING.*